James I. Harrison Jr.

 During Harrison's years as CEO of Harco, he served as chairman of the National Association of Chain Drug Stores, Affiliated Drug Stores, and the Southern Drug Store Association.
 Harco and Harrison received many national business and pharmacy industry honors and awards.

-He holds honorary doctorates from the University of Alabama and Judson College, is in several business and civic halls of fame, and serves on many corporate and civic boards.
-Harrison and his wife, Peggy, have five children and fifteen grandchildren.
+He held honorary doctorates from the University of Alabama and Judson College, was in several business and civic halls of fame, and served on many corporate and civic boards.
+Harrison and his wife, Peggy, had five children and fifteen grandchildren.

 James I. Harrison, Jr., died on February 24, 2020.